 However, that’s not the main reason I’m writing.

 I’ve just posted a video I think you’ll enjoy.
 You can see it below.
 Be sure to let me know what you think.
-And if you really enjoy it be sure to sign up for my Patreon.
-The $1 level will be phasing out before too long, so you want to get in on that as soon as you can.
-It will be replaced by the massively inflated and over priced $2 a month level.
+And if you really enjoy it be sure to sign up as a Seahorse.